-Real Housewives of New York’s Luann de Lesseps Slams Former Castmate Alex McCord
+Real Housewives Of New York’s Luann de Lesseps Slams Former Castmate Alex McCord

 Additionally, van Kempen said in an interview, “The Housewives franchise, as well as lot of reality TV shows, are called docudramas, but in a lot of ways, they are doctored dramas or they’re surreality.
 They are not reality anymore.”

 According to BravoTV.com, the pair moved their family to Byron Bay, Australia in 2014.
-McCord received her Bachelor of Arts degree in psychology and is current;y working as a client advocate for nursing homes.
+McCord received her Bachelor of Arts degree in psychology and is currently working as a client advocate for nursing homes.

 Luann is clearly not a fan of her former 'RHONY' costar Alex. https://t.co/jAQOsryoda